Mental Health and Aging

 - Developing new models of civic engagement for later life

-- Expanding our work on neuroimaging and biomarkers; stress- and anxiety-related disorders; later life alcohol and drug problems
+- Expanding our work on stress- and anxiety-related disorders; later life alcohol and drug problems

 - Developing new epidemiologic strategies to explore and test pharmacological, dietary, and behavioral interventions to prevent and delay progression of Alzheimer’s disease